hollenberry/art-place/instructions.md

 ## Next Steps
 - Close any open items in your text editor.
-- Type `git checkout octocat` and follow the instructions in the `instructions.md`
+- Type `git checkout gallery` and follow the instructions in the `instructions.md`